DEMO: Visualizing waves#

 Lx, Ly = 1.0, 1.0 # Dimensions of the rectangular region

-v = 0.1 # wave speed
+v = 0.1 # Wave speed

-omega = v * np.pi/Lx * (n**2+m**2) # Angular rate
+omega = v * np.pi / Lx * (n**2 + m**2) # Angular frequency for the normal mode

 # Create a spatial grid

-Nx, Ny = 100, 100
+Nx, Ny = 100, 100 # Number of grid points in each dimension

 x, y = np.linspace(0, Lx, Nx), np.linspace(0, Ly, Ny)